nilesmc/ruby-fibonacci/README.md

+Examples of Dynamic programming in Ruby.
 A group of solutions for finding the Fibonacci sequence to a given point.

-See my blogpost for more good times: http://www.mcgiver.io/ruby-fibonacci.html
+See my blogpost for more good times:[Mcgiver.io](http://www.mcgiver.io/dynamic-programming.html)